 3A.
 Education providers prescribed for Act s.
 4

-The following providers of educational or vocational courses are prescribed for the purposes of the definition of education provider paragraph (f) in section 4 of the Act —
+The following providers of educational or vocational courses are prescribed for the purposes of the definition of education provider paragraph (f) in section 4 —

 (a) a registered training organisation as defined in the National Vocational Education and Training Regulator Act 2011 (Commonwealth) section 3;